zhentingqi/zhentingqi.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Welcome!
 I am a 1st year Computer Science Ph.D. student at [Harvard University](https://www.harvard.edu/), where I am honored to be co-advised by Prof. [Yilun Du](https://yilundu.github.io/) and Prof. [Hima Lakkaraju](https://himalakkaraju.github.io/).
-My research centers around developing intelligent and reliable AI systems that benefit human society.
-Motivated by this, I am generally interested in the following topics (w/o particular order):
+My research is guided by developing intelligent and reliable AI systems that benefit human society.
+I am generally interested in the following topics (w/o particular order):

 - **Reasoning**
   - Understanding and enhancing reasoning capabilities in foundation models